arundurvasula/logthat/README.md

 UNIX one-liners (long piped commands, awk commands, etc.), field specific commands (i.e. for bioinformatics: samtools/bcftools/whatever long commands), scripts (Python/R/whatever).

+**This already exists!!!**

+Oh thank goodness.
+Could you send it to me?

 ---

 Here's how I'm thinking this program will be used: